VaishnaviRaut2004/AI-Travel-Planner-Agent/README.md

 * Travel Dates
 * Number of Travelers
 * Travel Interests
-* Travel Style

-and generates a complete travel experience within seconds.
+and generates a personalized travel experience within seconds.

 ---